Maajith9127/Maajith9127/README.md

 No streaks.
 No reminders.
 If you fail, the system responds.

 - Locks down your phone and blocks distracting apps on a schedule
+- Automatically locks apps the moment you enter a specific location
-- Forces location-based check-ins — you have to *actually* be there
+- Forces you to actually show up — location check-in is required to start
+- Keeps you there — randomized verification alarms confirm you stayed the entire session
 - Strict Mode prevents you from deleting commitments mid-session
-- Randomized verification alarms catch you throughout a session
+- Once a commitment is set, the backend locks the rules — you cannot lower your own stakes mid-session
 - Real penalties for failure — money stakes, social exposure, accountability actions
-- Once a commitment is set, the backend locks the rules — you cannot lower your own stakes mid-session
 - If you genuinely can't show up, a hardened waiver flow exists — but it has a hard deadline and can't be spoofed

 > Force yourself to stay at the library 6–9 PM.
 Block distracting apps while you're there.